 How Long Will it last and is it safe?

 When looking for your new tent you will need to do your homework.
-Ideally, you want a premium tent with canvas that has the longevity of 20 years and the choice of steel or wooden frames that will last for at least 10 years.
+Ideally, you want a premium tent with the canvas that has the longevity of at least 10 years and the choice of steel or wooden frames that will last for the same period.
 The premium canvas also needs to be tough and fire retardant to stringent standards (essential if you are going to fit a wood burner) so they will keep your guests safe, weatherproof and warm.
 This type of quality will result in a better return on your investment as the materials will last longer.

 Do I need planning permission for this type of tent?

 This is an interesting question.
-The tents are classified as temporary structures, so it is arguable that you do not need planning permission, especially if you decide to take them down over the winter period.
-However, every planning department is different and you may need consent for a change of use for the land the tent is placed on, so you must check this with your local planning office or ask a planning consultant to do this on your behalf.
+Most glamping tents for sale are classified as temporary structures, so it is arguable that you do not need planning permission, especially if you decide to take them down over the winter period.
+However, as soon as you start using your tent as a business and charge people money to stay in it then this does require some kind of license or permission.
+But very Authority is different and you may need consent for a change of use for the land the glamping tents are placed on, so you must check this with your local planning office or ask a planning consultant to do this on your behalf.

 Do I need to take it down and store it over the winter?